wvteijlingen/PHP-KVC/README.md

 PHP-KVC
 =======

-PHP-KVC offers a simple Key Value coding class that facilitates easy traversalof nested arrays and objects.
+PHP-KVC offers a simple Key Value coding class that facilitates easy traversal of nested arrays and objects.

 Basic usage
 -----------